-- 500 kW/660 kWh BESS on Ha'apai Island - Multiple BESS projects ranging from 110 kW up to 295 kW on Niuafo'ou, Niuatopatapu, 'Uiha, Nomuka, Ha'ano, Ha'afeva, Kotu, Tugua, O'ua, and Mo'unga'one Islands - A 5 MW/2.5 MWh BESS and a separate 5 MW/17.4 MWh BESS on Tongatapu - Multiple 0.4-0.9 MW BESS projects on Vava'u and 'Eua - Cook Islands - 0.5 MW and 1.0 MW BESS projects on Aitutaki Island - Multiple BESS projects from 90-216 kW on Atiu, Mauke, Mangaia, and Mitiaro Islands
+- Tafuna, American Samoa 500 kWh battery incorporated into a site microgrid at the Te'o U.S. Army Reserve Center - an island-wide microgrid on Ta'u (American Samoa) including 60 Tesla Power Pack Li-ion batteries with an energy rating of 6 MWh, integrated with solar PV and diesel generators - a 185 MW/565 MWh battery at the Port of Hawaii to provide grid services to Hawaiian Electric Company as coal generation is completely retired from service on Oahu - Tonga Outer Islands (Asian Development Bank 2022) - 500 kW/660 kWh BESS on Ha'apai Island - multiple BESS projects ranging from 110 kW up to 295 kW on Niuafo'ou, Niuatopatapu, 'Uiha, Nomuka, Ha'ano, Ha'afeva, Kotu, Tugua, O'ua, and Mo'unga'one Islands - a 5 MW/2.5 MWh BESS and a separate 5 MW/17.4 MWh BESS on Tongatapu - multiple 0.4-0.9 MW BESS projects on Vava'u and 'Eua - Cook Islands - 0.5 MW and 1.0 W BESS projects on Aitutaki Island - multiple BESS projects from 90-216 kW on Atiu, Mauke, Mangaia, and Mitiaro Islands.

-The smaller systems on the Tonga outer islands and Cook Islands are all microgrids that do not have a larger utility grid as a voltage or frequency source; under most conditions, the batteries, their inverters, and their associated controls are operating in 'islanded mode', autonomously forming the microgrid.
+The smaller systems on the Tonga outer islands and Cook Islands are all microgrids that do not have a larger utility grid as a voltage or frequency source; under most conditions, the batteries, their inverters, and their associated controls are operating in "islanded mode," autonomously forming the microgrid.
 This is a similar operating profile as what would be expected for a system operating at Marpi if no CUC utility service is provisioned for the site.

-The Army Reserve microgrid is also similarly sized to the potential microgrid for Marpi, and has demonstrated automated operation since March 2021, requiring minimal manpower for O&M once the system controls were optimized for cost savings and resilience.
+The Army Reserve microgrid is also similarly sized to the potential microgrid for Marpi and has demonstrated automated operation since March 2021, requiring minimal manpower for O&M once the system controls were optimized for cost savings and resilience.
 This battery allows seamless transition between the solar PV, grid, and diesel generation sources.